fernandodecastilla/Machine-Learning-for-Predictive-Maintenance/README.md

 # Machine-Learning-for-Predictive-Maintenance
 Anomaly detection and failure prognosis applied to industrial machines.

-The raw dataset is availbale in: https://pysparksampledata.blob.core.windows.net/sampledata/sampledata.csv
+The raw dataset (1.3 GB) is availbale in: https://pysparksampledata.blob.core.windows.net/sampledata/sampledata.csv

 The design and implementation of the Master's Final Project is structured in three directories: